ev3dev/edu-docs/docs/workflow/development-workflow.md

 $ ./<application_file>
 ```

 > The path given here includes the current working directory `.` to ensure that the Shell will execute the application we just downloaded.
 This is important for user created applications, since the Shell will search the default `$PATH` for the name of the executable first if the current working directory `.` is not specified.
-If there is another application with the same name as the newly downloaded version, it will execute the previously installed version in place of the new version.
+If there is an existing application with the same name as the newly downloaded version, it will execute the previously installed version in place of the new version if it was found in one of the directories listed in `$PATH`.

 * [C/C++](toolchains/c-cpp-toolchains.md#remote-debugging)